 Stephanie Amada, Assistant Professor in the Department of Writing, Rhetoric, and American Cultures, teaches in the First-Year Writing Program and the Professional Writing Program.
 Her research and writing explores hookup culture on campus, and she has written the e-book How to Deal with Hookup Culture.

-Melissa's primary responsibility is working with Bill Hart-Davidson as the Graduate Secretary.
+Melissa's primary responsibility is working with Malea Powell as the Graduate Secretary.
 She is also responsible for processing of personnel hiring correspondence and forms; and miscellaneous accounting duties for the Department.

-April Baker-Bell is a third-year PhD student in the Rhetoric & Writing program, whose research is situated in critical studies of African-American Language at the intersections of literacy and pedagogy.
-She currently works as an assistant editor for the Research in the Teaching of English journal.
+April Baker-Bell is a PhD candidate in the Rhetoric & Writing program, whose research is situated in critical studies of African-American Language at the intersections of literacy and pedagogy, sociolinguistics, and urban teacher development.
+She currently works as a research assistant for the Writing in the Digital Environments Research Center (WIDE).

 Dianna is the Associate Director of the Writing Center at MSU.
 She studied 19th century British Literature for her Masters degree, but by the time she had completed that degree, she knew she wanted to shift the focus for her PhD to writing: not just traditional “text” writing, but high-tech writing.
 The kind of writing that requires more than a word processor or a pen and paper to accomplish.
 This makes the WC the perfect job for her.